 Word of warning

-Remember, the "birthday rule" and its exceptions are not insurance laws; rather they are common claims practice, and not all plans follow these customs.
-Thus, you should read your policy or membership agreement to see what procedure your health insurer has in place.
+Remember, the "birthday rule" and its exceptions are not insurance laws, rather they are common claims practice, and not all plans follow these customs.
+You should read your policy or membership agreement to see what procedure your health insurer has in place.
 If you're still uncertain, contact your plan's customer-service department.
 And make sure you know the payment procedure before you or your children visit the doctor, or you may find yourself personally responsible for some unexpected medical bills.